maelys-mcardle/snowflake/docs/high-level-assembly.md

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
 00   ###        LABEL   LITERAL Assign a name to a LABEL.
-If no LITERAL is specified, and LABEL is not an integer, LABEL acts as a comment.
+LITERAL is optional; acts as alias.
+LABEL can double as a comment.
 01              BANK    LITERAL Assign a name to a BANK.
 This is then substituted by the interpreter like the mnemonics.
 02    <<        DEVICE  BANK    Ouput to LCD / Printer / etc, as defined by DEVICE.
                                 Each invocation of OUT is on its own new line.